krishnenc/pv-planning-tool/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+SolarMoris was built in response to the launch of the [CEB Solar Photovoltaic Scheme for Households 2026](https://ceb.mu/projects/solar-photovoltaic-scheme-for-households-2026) — a free tool to help Mauritian households understand whether the scheme makes financial sense for their home, before committing to an installation.

-A full-stack web application that helps Mauritius homeowners evaluate the financial and environmental case for installing a solar PV system with optional battery storage.
-Enter your monthly electricity consumption (or upload a CEB bill), and the app produces a complete investment report in seconds.
+Enter your monthly electricity consumption (or upload a CEB bill), and the app produces a complete investment report covering system sizing, payback period, NPV, IRR, and CO₂ savings.

 **Authors**